turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 ![](../../../.gitbook/assets/avalanche-studio.PNG)

-Concerning the above image, go and click on Studio, where you have to create new family if you are a new user.
+Click on Studio, where you can create a new family of collectibles if you have not yet done so.

 ![](../../../.gitbook/assets/create-new-family-studio.png)